Think Fast: Fulfillment Center Planning Amid E-Commerce Chaos

 Bringing Agility to Fulfillment Center Operations and Planning

 In short, FC managers need a new set of capabilities to compete in a constantly disruptive e-commerce environment.
-Using modern technologies to empower them and help understand the impact of their decisions on service and cost within the e-commerce supply chain can help drive growth even in times of increased pressure.
-A winning combination is pairing your own operational expertise with the power of data and analytics.
+Using modern digital supply chain technologies to empower them and help understand the impact of their decisions on service and cost within the e-commerce supply chain can help drive growth even in times of increased pressure.
+A winning combination is pairing your own operational expertise with the power of data and supply chain analytics.
 This can drive new efficiencies and help find optimal solutions amid challenging times.
 A relevant example of such an efficient pairing is using technologies like Google Maps during your fulfillment processes.

 Google Maps does an efficient job of crunching all your routing and real-time traffic data for all your distribution tasks, but it also gives you the ability to constantly optimize according to different criteria depending on the situation you are in.
 It allows you to evaluate how much time it would take when adding stops (e.g. a coffee shop or a gas station).
 Technologies like Google Maps enable today’s FC managers to build scalable, data-driven, decision-making applications.
 The more focused on data FCs become, the more empowered they are to achieve the required service and delivery KPIs the business expects.